Spring High School: 2020s

 In February 2017 the district proposed redrawing the attendance boundaries of its high schools; this would take effect in the 2020-2021 school year.
 The district also plans to establish one ninth grade center for each comprehensive high school.
 According to the proposed 2020-2021 high school map, the eastern portion of the Spring census-designated place will be reassigned from Spring High School to Dekaney High School.
 The school district delayed the rezoning at least until after the 2021-2022 school year due to the COVID-19 pandemic in Texas, as it determines how the pandemic changed student enrollment patterns in Spring ISD.

 Campus

 It is located along Interstate 45, about 20 mi north of Downtown Houston.
 In the 1990s banners about the school's achievements were posted so commuters on I-45 could view them.

 The original Spring High School campus was built in 1969.
 In 1996, the Spring ISD Board of Trustees agreed to a 3-year 20 million dollar renovation project that included additional buildings, a new cafeteria, a new baseball field, a softball field and two new gymnasiums.
 In 2000 the Richard C. Crain Fine Arts Building was built to accommodate the Spring Band, Spring Choir and the Lion Players Theatre Company.
 In 2009 the Spring High School Performing Arts Center was built after the renovation of the original auditorium.

+In March 2024, Spring ISD purchased land for a new location for the high school, located about 3 mi away from the current campus.
+In August 2025, construction broke ground and is intended to finish by Fall 2028.
+In February 2026, during construction, a citation was issued by the Harris County engineering office for illegal discharge flowing into the nearby Spring Creek from the site.